consuegy/DevOpsTechnologies/README.md

 - Understand microservices and seperation of concerns
 - Write scripts to automate the deployment and configuration of VMs
 - Write scripts to automate the deployment and configuration of Container-Based environments

+### Feature Requirements
+- This is only a placeholder for the new feature requirements.